Hairum-Qureshi/Nest.js-React.js-TailwindCSS-Auth-Template-Repo/README.md

 This repository is a **full-stack monorepo template** using **npm workspaces** and **Turborepo** to manage a React frontend and a NestJS backend in a single repository.

-It is based on a minimal monorepo foundation, with **Google authentication pre-wired using Firebase** so you don’t have to build auth plumbing from scratch.
+It is based on a minimal monorepo foundation, with **Google OAuth authentication pre-wired using Google Cloud OAuth credentials** so you don't have to build authentication plumbing from scratch.

 This is a **template**, not a production-ready system.